-(Fig. 3a).
+Beside an obvious W effect on total water used, the ANOVA showed that both G and $G \times W$ had significant effects in both backgrounds, although the G effect was predominant in the R16 background.
+Overall, entries in the R16 background had higher total water extraction (13,900 g kg-1) than in the S35 background (13,140 g kg-1) (Table 2).
+In the S35 background, the total water extracted from the soil profile between 30 DAS and maturity varied from 10,880 to 14,640 g plant-1.
+S35 extracted 12,800 g plant-1 of water and was therefore situated in the lower quartile of genotypic rankings.
+Four of five Stg1 ILs in S35 background were in the top quartile of genotypic rankings, with an overall mean water extraction for these Stg1 ILs of 14,080 g plant-1, significantly higher than S35 by about 1.2 L (Fig. 3a).
 All StgA ILs in the S35 background were situated in the lower half of the genotypic rankings.
 Heritability for water extraction in the S35 background was 72%.
-In the R16 background, total water extracted in ILs varied from 11 000 to 14 820 g per plant, with R16 itself reaching 14 340 g per plant.
-No IL had any higher water extraction capacity than R16, neither individually or as a group of ILs.
-Heritability for water extraction in the R16 background was 78%.
-Two durra race local checks, Phule Maulee and CRS4 had the highest water extraction, at 15 180 and 15 260 g per plant, respectively, whereas caudatum race NTJ-2, a popular sweet and grain + stover sorghum variety adapted to conditions after the rains, had poor water extraction capacity (Fig. 3b).
-This information confirmed another study that showed the superiority of durra race, but the poor capacity of Q1 caudatum race, for water extraction (Vadez et al. unpubl. data).
+In the R16 background, total water extracted in ILs varied from 11,000 to 14,820 g plant-1, with R16 itself reaching 14,340 g plant-1.
+No introgression line had any higher water extraction capacity than R16, neither individually or as a group of ILs.
+Heritability for water extraction was 78%..
+Two durra race local checks, Phule Maulee and CRS4 had the highest water extraction, at 15,180 and 15,260 g plant-1, respectively, while caudatum race NTJ-2, a popular postrainy season-adapted sweet and grain+stover sorghum variety, had poor water extraction capacity (Fig. 3b).
+This information confirmed another study that showed the superiority of durra race, but the poor capacity of caudatum race, for water extraction (Vadez et al., personal communication).

-In general, water use before and after anthesis was not very different among groups of ILs and recurrent parents, although some differences are noteworthy.
+In general, pre- and post-anthesis water use was not very different among groups of ILs and recurrent parents, although some differences are noteworthy.
 StgB ILs in the S35 background had a higher pre-anthesis water use than their recurrent parent (Fig. 4).
-Interestingly, among the five ILs with the StgB QTL in the S35 background, one had the donor allele at locus Xtxp8, and this IL had lower pre-anthesis water use and higher water use after anthesis than the other ILs carrying the StgB QTL, suggesting the importance of that locus in the control of the balance of water use before and after anthesis.
-StgB ILs had a lower water use after anthesis than the recurrent parent in the S35 background, and there was a trend for Stg1 ILs to have higher water use after anthesis than S35 (Fig. 4a, b).
-In the R16 background, none of the other ILs made any difference to water use after anthesis
+Interestingly, among the five IL with StgB QTL in S35 background, one had donor allele at locus Xtxp8, and this IL had lower pre-anthesis water use and higher post-anthesis water use than the other ILs carrying StgB QTL, suggesting the importance of that locus in the control of the balance of pre- and post-anthesis water use.
+StgB ILs had a lower post-anthesis water use than the recurrent parent in the S35 background, and there was a trend for Stg1 ILs to have higher post-anthesis water use than S35 (Fig. 4a&b).
+In the R16 background, none of the other ILs made any difference to post-anthesis water use (Fig. 4c&d).

-(Fig. 4c, d).
 There was no treatment effect on pre-anthesis water use in either of the backgrounds and differences were mostly explained by a G effect (Table 2).
-Besides a strong treatment effect on water use after anthesis, differences were explained by both G and $G \times W$ effects, the latter being predominant in the S35 background (Table 2).
-There was a positive relationship between pre-anthesis water use and leaf area at anthesis $(R^2 = 0.18)$ , and similarly a negative relationship between water use after anthesis and the leaf area at anthesis $(R^2 = 0.17)$ .
-There was also a negative relationship between water use before and after anthesis in S35 $(R^2 = 0.51)$ and R16 backgrounds $(R^2 = 0.87)$ .
+Besides a strong treatment effect on post-anthesis water use, differences were explained by both G and G×W effects, the latter being predominant in the S35 background (Table 2).
+There was a positive relationship between pre-anthesis water use and leaf area at anthesis ($R^2 =$ 0.18), and similarly a negative relationship between post-anthesis water use and the leaf area at anthesis ($\mathbf{R}^2 = 0.17$).
+There was also a negative relationship between pre- and post-anthesis water use in S35 ($R^2 = 0.51$) and R16 background ($R^2 = 0.87$).